| ID # | RLS20006501 |

 Obere Ebene

-Gehen Sie zur oberen Ebene, wo prächtige 13 Fuß hohe Decken zwei großzügige Schlafzimmer krönen, die jeweils auf den City Hall Park blicken.
-Das Hauptbad wurde stilvoll renoviert und bietet reichlich Ablagefläche und Stauraum, während ein Flurkleiderschrank eine Waschmaschine und einen Trockner für modernen Komfort bietet.
+Steigen Sie zur oberen Ebene auf, wo baronale 13 Fuß hohe Decken zwei großzügige Schlafzimmer krönen, die jeweils über den City Hall Park blicken.
+Das Hauptbad wurde stilvoll mit reichlich Arbeitsfläche und Stauraum renoviert, während ein Flurschrank eine Waschmaschine und einen Trockner für modernen Komfort beherbergt.

 Das Gebäude

-Entworfen von dem Architekten Norris G. Starkweather im Jahr 1886, ist das Potter-Gebäude eines von New Yorks bewunderten Beispielen der Queen-Anne-Architektur mit seiner charakteristischen roten Ziegel-, Sandstein- und Terrakotta-Fassade.
-Im Jahr 1980 in eine Genossenschaft umgewandelt und 1996 unter Denkmalschutz gestellt, wurde dieses 11-stöckige Gebäude mit 41 Einheiten sorgfältig gepflegt und durchdacht aktualisiert:
+Entworfen von dem Architekten Norris G. Starkweather im Jahr 1886, ist das Potter Building eines von New Yorks bewunderten Beispielen der Queen Anne-Architektur, mit seiner markanten roten Ziegel-, Sandstein- und Terrakotta-Fassade.
+1980 in eine Genossenschaft umgewandelt und 1996 unter Denkmalschutz gestellt, wurde dieses 11-stöckige Gebäude mit 41 Einheiten sorgfältig gepflegt und durchdacht aktualisiert:

-Die Bewohner genießen einen aufmerksamen Hausmeister vor Ort, ein modernes Video/Fob-Sicherheitssystem und eine spektakuläre Gemeinschaftsdachterrasse mit Panoramablick auf die Skyline.
-Das Gebäude ist haustierfreundlich, und die Instandhaltungskosten sind zu etwa 67% steuerlich absetzbar (fragen Sie Ihren Steuerberater).
+Die Bewohner genießen einen aufmerksamen Hausmeister vor Ort, ein modernes Video-/Fobsicherheitssystem und eine spektakuläre gemeinschaftliche Dachterrasse mit Panoramablick auf die Skyline.
+Das Gebäude ist haustierfreundlich, und die Instandhaltung ist zu etwa 67% steuerlich absetzbar (fragen Sie Ihren Steuerberater).

-Perfekt positioniert an der Kreuzung von Tribeca, dem Finanzviertel, dem Seaport District und dem City Hall Park, bietet das Potter-Gebäude mühelosen Zugang zu mehreren U-Bahn-Linien und wichtigen Verkehrsknotenpunkten – es ist so bequem wie faszinierend.
+Perfekt positioniert am Kreuzungspunkt von Tribeca, dem Finanzviertel, dem Seaport District und dem City Hall Park, bietet das Potter Building mühelosen Zugang zu mehreren U-Bahnlinien und wichtigen Verkehrsknotenpunkten und ist damit ebenso bequem wie fesselnd.

-Your search for a spacious, beautifully appointed downtown home with stunning views-and exceptional value-ends here.
+Your search for a spacious, beautifully appointed downtown home, in move-in condition with stunning views and exceptional value ends here.

 Main Level